CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 * Role importe a light ban list +- 650K
 * Test are not performed for now

+### 2023-08-21: Added DNS and CNAME$

+* You can now import CNAME and DNS in the PiHole

 ## Authors

 * Lord Robin Crombez